abencz/OpENer/src/ports/platform-smartfusion/README.txt

 After downloading and unpacking the opENer distribution, unzip the file HW_SmartFusion_demo_verilog.zip, found in src/ports, in place.
-It will add its contents to the HW_SmartFusion_demo_verilog directory initially contains the SmartFusion chip driver library.
-The zip file contains the FPGA hardware deisgn files.
+It will add the contents of the Libero hardware project to the HW_SmartFusion_demo_verilog directory.
+Initially this directory contains only the SmartFusion chip driver library.
 If you have WinZip or WinRar, simply right click the zip file and select "Extract to here".

 You will need to download and install the latest version of Libero (the FPGA tools) and SoftConsole (the software tools) from the Actel website.